2.6 STIS Coordinate Systems

 • PA_APER: The angle from North through East to Yaperture measured at the aperture reference (in the science header).
 PA_V3 - PA_APER is either 225 or -135 degrees, with small variations (a few tenths of a degree).

 • ORIENTAT: The angle from North through East to Yuser measured at the aperture reference (in science header).
 It can differ from PA_APER by up to ~1.5 degrees (e.g., for the long slits with offset occulting bars).
 Note that this is not the same angle as the ORIENT specified in Phase II, which gives the position angle of the U3 axis, where U3 = -V3.
-For further information on slit orientation while planning STIS observations, see Figure 3.2 and “Fixing Orientation on the Sky” in Chapter 11 of the STIS Instrument Handbook.
+For further information on slit orientation while planning STIS observations, see Figure 3.2 and “Fixing Orientation on the Sky” in Section 11.4 of the STIS Instrument Handbook.

 2.6.2 CCD Binned Pixel and Sub-array Coordinates